 Since then, the original members have reunited a few times but always failed to fully reignite the magic of the past.
 Despite the band ending in tense and tragic circumstances, the influence and legacy of the Sex Pistols cannot be overstated; their performance style, aesthetic and political ethos have become completely synonymous with punk rock.
 Although they only released one album, it is a genuine masterpiece that has been reissued numerous times over the years.

 # 10 – EMI

-The song’s central “EMI” hook is a genuine earworm which works perfectly with its accompanying guitar riff.
+The song’s central “EMI” hook is a genuine earworm that works perfectly with its accompanying guitar riff.
 Meanwhile, Rotten’s trademark rolled R’s give the track an edge of danger, which is underlined by the pulsing chords which form the heart of the track.
-This is a relentless punk attack targeted at EMI, but one can’t help but sense a slight tongue in cheek vibe to the track, especially when, at the end of the song, Rotten cheekily name checks A&M, the label they would sign to after being canned by EMI, which they were with for less than a week before being dropped, once again, for bad behaviour.
+This is a relentless punk attack targeted at EMI, but one can’t help but sense a slight tongue-in-cheek vibe to the track, especially when, at the end of the song, Rotten cheekily name checks A&M, the label they would sign to after being canned by EMI, which they were with for less than a week before being dropped, once again, for bad behavior.

 There can be no doubt that the Sex Pistols must have been a nightmare for their record labels to deal with but, thankfully, their turbulent label experiences led to fresh and catchy songs like this.

 Throughout his work with the band, Malcolm McClaren was obsessed with producing a film about the band’s rise to fame.
 In 1980, two years after the band had broken up, his dreams were finally realized with the released of mockumentary film The Great Rock ’n’ Roll Swindle.
 A soundtrack was created to accompany the film, but with Rotten refusing to participate it was left to the other Pistols to take charge, as such, Silly Thing sees Paul Cook take lead vocals.